VPNs are, for many people and many situations, quickly becoming almost a necessity in 2021.

 At any rate, you should get a good VPN today if you are not already using one.
 The benefits in terms of privacy and security are not to be ignored anymore in 2021.
 Also, the ability to see the whole internet and not get blocked by region is extremely useful, perhaps more useful than you would ever have thought possible.

-- Full guide to the best VPN for Netflix.
+- Full guide to the best VPN for Netflix in Australia.

-- I have performed speed tests to see which VPN is the fastest.
+- I have performed speed tests to see which VPN is the fastest in Australia.

 SUP46, Start-Up People of Sweden, Regeringsgatan 6th floor, Stockholm